 Programming AAC Systems for Gestalt Language Processors: Addressing Misconceptions

 October is AAC (Augmentative and Alternative Communication) Awareness month.
-That means that most popular AAC apps are on major sale!
-Now is the time to consider getting started with AAC.
-As awareness of gestalt language development continues to increase, discussions around programming AAC systems for gestalt language processors have become increasingly important.
+As awareness of AAC and gestalt language development continues to increase, discussions around programming AAC systems for gestalt language processors have become increasingly important.
 At this time, existing systems are primarily designed with analytic language processors in mind.
 Let’s explore how to program AAC systems for gestalt language processors, address common misconceptions, and highlight best practices for effective communication support.
 If you’re unsure whether you should introduce AAC to your child or client that is a gestalt language processor check out this post HERE.

 Common Misconceptions about AAC & Gestalt Language Processors